Travis Oliphant

-Travis Oliphant is an American data scientist, software developer, and entrepreneur known for his contributions to the Python scientific computing ecosystem.
-He is the primary creator of Numpy, a foundational package for numerical computation in Python, and a founding contributor to SciPy, which together form the bedrock on which modern AI and machine learning development was built.
-Oliphant is also a co-founder of NumFOCUS, a 501(c)(3) nonprofit charity in the United States that supports open-source scientific software.
-He is also a founder of several technology companies, including Anaconda, Quansight, and OpenTeams.
+Travis Oliphant is an American data scientist, software developer, and entrepreneur known for his work in Python scientific computing ecosystem.
+He is the primary creator of Numpy.
+He is also a founder of Anaconda, Quansight, and OpenTeams.

 Early life and education

 Oliphant earned a Bachelor of Science and a Master of Science in mathematics and electrical engineering from Brigham Young University.
 He later completed a Ph.D. in Biomedical Engineering at the Mayo Clinic, where his research focused on medical imaging and signal processing.